pekeso/nd064-c2-message-passing-projects-starter/README.md

 {'first_name':'Joel','last_name':'Mbiye','company_name':'HyPerfect SARL'}
 ```

-Refresh the frontend page to see the person added
+Refresh the frontend page to see the person added.

+## Step 8: gRPC
+Run Python command using the file /modules/grpc/writer.py to add a person or a location to the database.

-## Step 8: Postman
+## Step 9: Postman
 Open Postman and import [`postman.json`](docs/postman.json) collection to test the different API requests.

 Notice how the results are being reflected on the frontend app.